image description

 Build quality seems good, and unlike other cheaper charge controllers, all the cable termination is hidden behind the meter/display section (see product picture).
 Cable entry and exit points are available behind push-out sections of the white case on the left, right and bottom, and the smaller ones take standard M20 grommets.

-The controller was connected to 4x275W TrinaSolar panels in a 2p2s configuration to give ~70V input.
+The controller was connected to 8x275W TrinaSolar panels in a 2p4s configuration to give ~70V input.
 More will be added as time allows.

 The web GUI is basic, but functional, and needs a javascript-enabled browser (likely due to the real time statistics that are displayed).
-It displays current values, networking information, and historical data for 90-120 days (not yet confirmed).
-Unfortunately, this interface is buggy, and several times over the first few days of installation, the interface crashed and most of the web page sections were blank.
+It displays current values, networking information, and historical data for 90-120 days.
+Unfortunately, this interface was buggy, and several times over the first few days of installation, the interface crashed and most of the web page sections were blank.

-Disappointingly, the firmware was "v18", even though "v32" has been available since November 2018.
+Disappointingly, on the first one I bought in 2021, firmware was "v18", even though "v32" has been available since November 2018.
 It was decided that the firmware should be upgraded to try and fix the problem of the buggy web GUI.
 Unfortunately this is only possible via RS-232, and although the manual doesn't tell you, can only happen when the device is booting.
-Since the upgrade, the Web GUI has been a lot more stable.
+Since the upgrade, the web GUI has been perfectly stable.

 There is a reset button on the device, which can be pressed using a thin pencil or similar, but this doesn't seem to do a lot, and certainly didn't fix the problem of the buggy web GUI.
 The only way to properly reboot the device is to disconnect it from the battery.